tmargary/p2p-chat/README.md

 ### Goals of the project

-The clients are able to connect to the server and obtain a list of available clients.
-After obtaining this list, the client are able to connect to one other client on the list.
-The clients are capable of relaying text messages directly to one another.
+This is a peer to peer console chat application.
+The clients are able to connect to the server and obtain the list of available clients.
+Afterwards, the client can connect to one other client on the list and exchange text messages directly to one another.

 ### How to use the program?
 - run `pip install .` from the root of the project